Matt Sipala is a young man on a mission.

 It wasn’t until it was a usual Sunday afternoon (when I would do my meal preparation for the week), I had my scales out and weighing out all of my food for the week, and my partner reached over my shoulder and grabbed a piece of cucumber that I had just weighed out for my meals.
 I got upset at her for taking the cucumber that I had weighed and already logged into my food diary until she made me realise that I was weighing food that is made up of over 90% water!
 That’s when I knew it had gone too far.
 Immediately I stopped calory counting and coincidently at the same time, the cafe I worked at part-time just turned the shop completely vegan, I was intrigued and adopted that lifestyle instantly.

-I’m not going to lie and say that the vegan lifestyle automatically cured my bad relationship with food, but it made me realise that I can eat an abundance of calorie dense plant foods, feel nourished and not worry about my calorie intake for the day, as fruits and vegetables contain far less calories than foods from an animal-based diet.
+I’m not going to lie and say that the vegan lifestyle automatically cured my bad relationship with food, but it made me realise that I can eat an abundance of calorie-dense plant foods, feel nourished and not worry about my calorie intake for the day, as fruits and vegetables contain far fewer calories than foods from an animal-based diet.

-Since then I have seen a number of improvements from my mental health, training performance, mental clarity, sleep, energy and overall feeling throughout the day.
+Since then I have seen a number of improvements in my mental health, training performance, mental clarity, sleep, energy and overall feeling throughout the day.

-Amazing Matt, that’s fantastic that the cafe’s choice had the ripple effect on you and now your clients!
+Amazing Matt, that’s fantastic that the cafe’s choice had a ripple effect on you and now your clients!

 People often don’t understand the connection between food & mental clarity/health, what is the most common gap in people (clients) thinking around this connection?